BDC Hamburger Icon

 What are domestic partner benefits?

 The notion of domestic partnership stems from the gay rights movement in the 1980s.
 Vermont was the first state to extend domestic partner benefits.
-Today, states that offer domestic partner benefits include Connecticut, Nevada, New Jersey, Oregon, Vermont and Washington.
-Many cities nationwide extend benefits on the local level as well – such as Los Angeles and New York City.
+Today, other states offering domestic partner benefits include California, Connecticut, Hawaii, Maine, Nevada, New Jersey, Oregon, Washington and Wisconsin.
+Many cities and jurisdictions nationwide extend benefits on the local level as well — such as Washington, D.C., and New York City.

 Although domestic partner benefits can differ by location, these are some common coverages an employer may offer an employee and their domestic partner: